ryantibs/tibbles-group/bib-guidelines.md

 Notes:

 - I often go to great lengths trying to find an author's first name.
 Don't settle for `G. Schwartz`.
-Sometimes you will hit a dead end.
-It's ok.
+Sometimes you will hit a dead end, it's ok!
+(I have had to give up a few times with older Russian papers ...)
 - Middle initials can be used in place of middle names (just do this based on whether they're used in the publication itself).
-Always use a period: `Ryan
+Use a period: `Ryan
   J. Tibshirani`, and not `Ryan J Tibshirani`.
 - *Personal note: please always use my middle initial, helps distinguish from that other Tibshirani!*
 - The `title` field will be usually translated into "initial caps" style (only